 Your partner will feel appreciated when presented with the flower “Daisy” ring, or flower “Louise” ring with moonstone.
 To be certain that you select the right moonstone sterling silver ring, you can choose the flagship model - the sterling silver moonstone ring “Cleo” that features an elegant rose made out of 14 karat rose gold.
 The “Summer” ring has something special to surprise your nature-loving partner with as well with the inclusion of an enchanting butterfly design.

 The “Sienna” sterling silver engagement ring is exquisite and possesses many intricate details in the form of leaves and intertwined twigs.
 Best of all, this design features high quality craftsmanship and is absolutely handmade!

 Another beautiful moonstone engagement ring is the “Dew” ring.
 This ring is simple yet stylish, making it the best choice for those who are drawn to minimalism and nature in their jewelry.
 For even more choices, take a look at the “Elza” and “Ariel” - other styles that can make your beloved half in love with the ring and definitely say “yes”.

-For tribal ornament lovers, the “Windsong” ring complete with a moonstone is the right choice.
-This ring features an obvious attention to detail and features beautiful celtic designs that complement the mystical meanings behind the moonstone.
+For pentagram lovers, the "Pentagram" ring complete with a moonstone is the right choice.
+This ring features an obvious attention to detail and features beautiful pentagram designs that complement the mystical meanings behind the moonstone.
 With a design that represents the feminine energy of the moonstone, this ring is the perfect choice for those with dramatic yet attractive tastes.
-This moonstone ring is also available in a male variation, making it suitable for men and women alike.
+This moonstone ring is suitable for men and women alike.